That Enigmatic Place Called Los Altos De Jalisco

 • Lost children of Napoleon III and the Austrian Habsburgs?

 My dad, being distantly French, wishfully likes to think that so is my mom.
 He is not alone in this, many Alteños claim this nowadays (my mother's family doesn't, however).
-Nevertheless, once again when you look at their surnames, they are all super common Spanish ones (Ramírez, Jiménez, González, Gutiérrez, Álvarez, Fernández, Gómez, Ortiz, Martín, Muñoz, Moreno, etc., even some of possible Italian and Arabic origin, such as Lozano and Medina) and very clearly coincide with the family names of centuries-old Spanish settlers.
+Nevertheless, once again when you look at their surnames, they are all super common Iberian ones (Ramírez, Jiménez, González, Gutiérrez, Álvarez, Fernández, Ortiz, Martín, Muñoz, Moreno, Gómez de Portugal, Rodríguez de Portugal, etc. We even see some last names of Italian (Lozano, Lomellini) and Arabic-Andalusian (Medina) origin, and very clearly coincide with the family names of centuries-old Spanish settlers.
 Moreover, no one speaks French, nor can I find clear linguistic influences upon the slang or pronunciation (I have tried to learn French as a third language, but my search for influences might still be too narrow).

 Why would they claim that?